 This year is the first year for my herb garden.
 I planted Rosemary, Lemon Basil and Oregano.
-I enjoyed watching my herbs grown but really didn’t know much about how to grown an herb garden so I decided to take a class at our local extension office.
+I enjoyed watching my herbs grow but really didn’t know much about how to grow an herb garden so I decided to take a class at our local extension office.

 When growing Basil be sure to pinch it back.
 You do not want flowering or buds.
 To dry hang your basil.
 When you pick your basil (or any herb) it best in the early morning and pick no more than 1/3 of your plant.
 Lemon Basil makes a nice tea.
 A tip is to plant your basil with your tomatoes.
 They do very well together.
 A variety that was recommended was Italian Flat Leaf and Lemon Basil.